myquay/reader.michael-mckenna.com/Web/content/_index.md

 url: /
 ---

 Welcome!
-This is my personal newsfeed, [read more about the project here](https://michael-mckenna.com/).
+This is my personal newsfeed.